Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: Further Simulations

 \subsection{Penalized Linear Model}

-In \figref{fig:sim-ag-lm-scad} and \ref{fig:sim-ag-lm-mcp}, the red bar represents AG using our proposed hyperparameter settings, blue bar represents ISTA, and the purple bar represents AG using the original hyperparameter settings~\cite{Ghadimi2015}.
-It is evident that for penalized linear models, AG using our hyperparameter settings outperforms ISTA or AG using the original proposed hyperparameter settings considerably.
+In \figref{fig:sim-ag-lm-scad} and \ref{fig:sim-ag-lm-mcp}, the red bar represents AG using our proposed hyperparameter settings, blue bar represents proximal gradient, and the purple bar represents AG using the original hyperparameter settings~\parencite{Ghadimi2015}.
+It is evident that for penalized linear models, AG using our hyperparameter settings outperforms proximal gradient or AG using the original proposed hyperparameter settings considerably.

+{ In \figref{fig:lm-time-scad} and \ref{fig:lm-time-mcp}, the red bar represents AG using our proposed hyperparameter settings, blue bar represents proximal gradient, and the purple bar represents coordinate descent.
+It is evident that for penalized linear models, AG using our hyperparameter settings outperforms coordinate descent significantly in terms of computing time.}